Before you start: what you are actually signing up for

 docker compose up -d --force-recreate

-Beyond patching: the security model for self-hosted OpenClaw is worth understanding.
-The agent has full system-level access — it can execute shell commands and read local files.
-It processes inbound messages as instructions.
+Beyond patching: the agent has full system-level access — shell commands, local file reads.
 Anyone with access to your connected messaging account can command it.
-The community-documented security checklist includes: enable the pairing approval flow, set ALLOWED_USERS explicitly, never run as root, use Docker sandbox mode for non-main sessions, do not connect accounts with access to sensitive data, and never install skills from outside the official ClawHub registry (400+ malicious plugins have been reported).
+The community security checklist: enable the pairing approval flow, set ALLOWED_USERS explicitly, never run as root, use Docker sandbox mode, and do not connect accounts with access to sensitive data.

-A note on ClawHub: the official OpenClaw skill registry lists 2,800+ community skills.
-Not all of them have been security reviewed.
-Treat skill installation the same way you would treat installing an npm package from an unknown author — read the source before running it in an environment with credentials.
+A separate note on ClawHub: the official skill registry lists 2,800+ community skills.
+In early 2026, Immersive Labs and MITRE documented a coordinated supply chain attack — 'ClawHavoc' — in which hundreds of malicious skills designed as info-stealers were published before the marketplace had systematic security review in place.
+Treat skill installation the same way you would treat installing an npm package from an unknown author.

 The upgrade process: what actually happens every month

 OpenClaw releases 1-2 major point releases per month.
-Here is the actual upgrade procedure:
+The actual upgrade procedure:

 # 1. Stop the gateway